ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 ::: warning Deprecation notice
 We are transitioning our test network to Goerli.
-Optimism Kovan end of life is October 5th, 2022, be sure to migrate everything you need before then.
+Optimism Kovan end of life is October 5th, 2022.
+Be sure to [migrate from Kovan to Goerli](https://www.alchemy.com/overviews/migrate-from-kovan-to-goerli-on-optimism/?a=818c11a8da) well before then.
 :::